karam94/bannerlord-fourth-crusade-mod/README.md

 - Added extra names for all sets in spcultures with accurate names.
 - Changed kingdom colours/banners to represent real designs.
 - Renamed companions from different cultures with more accurate names.
+- Change owner of main cities to main clan.

 ### Reported Bug Fixes: